karlkfi/kpt-config-sync/docs/monitoring_and_debugging.md

 ## Monitoring

-Nomos uses [Prometheus](https://prometheus.io/) to monitor the various processes that comprise a Nomos deployment.
+GKE Policy Management uses [Prometheus](https://prometheus.io/) to monitor the various processes that comprise a GKE Policy Management deployment.
 These processes include the NamespaceController, ResourceQuotaAdmissionController, and others.
 Each process exports certain metrics that are available for you to scrape from the configured port using Prometheus or any other tools you wish.

-### Nomos Metrics
+### GKE Policy Management Metrics

 These are the [metrics](https://prometheus.io/docs/concepts/metric_types/) we currently export: